 Contact a Fayette County accident attorney for a free consultation

 If your child has suffered injury due to an inadequate pool barrier, an experienced Peachtree City PI attorney can help you file a personal injury claim.
 If your child has tragically drowned because a pool owner failed to have or maintain a pool barrier, we can help you file a wrongful death claim and receive compensation for your loss.
-The attorneys at the Law Offices of Shane Smith have extensive experience handling both PI and wrongful death cases, so no matter what your situation may be, call us today at (770) 487-8999 if you would like a free consultation.
+The attorneys at Shane Smith Law have extensive experience handling both PI and wrongful death cases, so no matter what your situation may be, call us today at (770) 487-8999 if you would like a free consultation.